 Estimated reading time: 4 minutes

-The 2020 Atlantic hurricane season had more named storms than any other season on record and inflicted more than $40 billion of damage on U.S. communities.
+In 2020, the Atlantic hurricane season had more named storms than any other season on record and inflicted more than $40 billion of damage on U.S. communities.
 As our planet continues to warm, climate models suggest that such storms will become even stronger and more destructive.
 Researchers at WHOI are working to refine our understanding of past hurricane events - work that can improve the predictive models that inform how coastal communities prepare for the future.

 Instrumental records of hurricanes in the Atlantic only go back about 150 years, but paleoclimate data derived from tree rings, ice cores, and other sources stretch back much further.
 To reconstruct thousands of years of hurricane history and make connections with long-term climate trends, researchers have looked for evidence of past storms in sediment cores.
 Flooding from strong storms can sweep coarse sand and shells into new areas, creating distinctive layers in otherwise muddy soil.
 But this work has primarily focused on the frequency of past hurricanes, not their strength or how they reshaped the landscape.
 Lily Sanborn, an MIT-WHOI Joint Program doctoral student in the Coastal Systems Group at WHOI, is working on a project to change that.